 Building Additions to Your Inground Pool

-The best part of building an inground pool is envisioning all of the great additions you can put on.
-Most homeowners imagine a beautiful rock waterfall, with a slide built-in, and bright blue lights illuminating the pool in the night.
+The best part of building an inground pool is envisioning all the great additions you can put on.
+Most homeowners imagine a beautiful rock waterfall with a slide built in and bright blue lights illuminating the pool at night.

-While that all sounds great, many costs add up quickly when you start tacking all these unnecessary additions onto the pool.
+While that sounds great, these costs add up quickly when you start tacking all these unnecessary additions onto the pool.
 This chart will break them down for you.

 |Additional Feature||Cost to Build and Maintain|